Where can I find out about whether or

 Are online professors as good as on-ground professors?

 Depends.
-More and more institutions, in their rush
+More and more institutions, in their rush to add online

-have classroom experience and if so, how much?”
+classroom experience and if so, how much?”
 Doesn’t hurt to ask, now does it?

 Do online professors have as much freedom as on ground professors in course design